Bruschetta Lentil Salad combines fresh greens, protein packed lentils and is then topped with a tomato bruschetta dressing and nuts.

-This recipe is a quickie salad that I enjoyed on a recent visit to our friends house with a few little twists of my own.
+This Mediterranean lentil salad recipe is a recreation of a salad I enjoyed on a recent visit to a friend’s home.
 It’s a great one for all of us busy people – lentils are quick cooking and you could use pre-made store bought ingredients for the lentils and/or bruschetta if you have a Trader Joes, etc.

-The best part is that you are filling yourself up with delicious plant based protein, iron and fiber.
+The best part is that you are filling yourself up with delicious plant-based protein, iron and fiber.
 Don’t forget to pair all your pulses with something that has vitamin C – tomatoes, oranges, etc. – vitamin C helps your body uptake the iron in plant based foods.
-Just remember beans and salsa – they just go together naturally!
+Just remember this formula beans + salsa – they just go together naturally!

-So technically my mandarin orange craze is really a perfectly paired food for my bruschetta lentil salad – we get vitamin C from the oranges and from the tomatoes.
+With citrus season in full swing, my mandarin orange craze is really a perfectly paired side for my bruschetta lentil salad – we get vitamin C from the oranges and from the tomatoes.
 Win – Win!

 In a medium saucepan, bring 3 cups of water (or stock) and 1 cup of dry lentils to a boil.
 Once boiling, turn down heat to a low simmer (barely bubbling at all) and cook lentils for about 15 min.
 Since these are for a salad, we want to stop cooking them before they are super soft.
 Drain any excess water and season with salt and pepper.